-- 911 service – And a final note about 911 service with VoIP.
-Given the nature of VoIP service, your 911 calls may not transmit the same way they do as with traditional phone lines, i.e. your location address may not be transmitted to the emergency call center.
+- 911 service – Given the nature of VoIP service, your 911 calls may not transmit the same way they do as with traditional phone lines, i.e., your location address may not be transmitted to the emergency call center.
 For your safety, you should review the FCC’s fact sheet about 911 service and VoIP, which gives you tips on making sure you’re covered in case of an emergency.

 - Cloud-based, or hosted, service – Some VoIP services offer businesses use of their cloud-based servers to host VoIP.
 The VoIP service provider takes care of managing and securing these servers, eliminating the need for any hardware in your office.

-- IP phone – IP phones resemble regular phones but have an Ethernet connector and connect directly to your router.
-Another option is a Wi-Fi phone that allows you to use VoIP from any Wi-Fi hot spot.
+- IP phone – IP phones resemble regular phones but have an ethernet cable connecting them directly to your router.
+Another option is a WiFi phone that allows you to use VoIP from any WiFi hot spot.
 These phones run anywhere from $30 to $175 or more.

 - PBX phone system – A private branch exchange (PBX) system is a private telephone network used within a business.
 PBX phone system users share multiple lines to make external calls.

 - SIP trunking – SIP is an industry standard communications protocol that enables VoIP in certain cases.
 SIP trunking delivers VoIP services and related communications to customers with SIP-enabled PBX systems.
 The PBX system provides features like voicemail, call management and auto attendants.
 SIP trunks, hardware supported by your VoIP service company, provide the connection between the PBX and the public telephone network.
 This gives businesses the ability to use IP-PBX hardware and software without having to rely on traditional phone lines and carriers.